I’ve lightheartedly abstracted the Price equation for evolving populations to develop the eponymous PRice “equation” for individually evolving.

 How can a person remedy their undesirable traits – many of which are from their ancestral phenotype – and acquire desirable traits?

-- A person’s life was patterned by acquired characteristics that adversely influenced their ideas, biology, and behavior;
+- A person’s life was patterned by acquired characteristics that influenced their ideas, biology, and behavior;

-- With the timing, duration, and intensity of a person’s efforts to effect changes in their life determined by their conscious awareness and biology, they access impaired areas and therapeutically resolve the sources of the damage, resulting in
+- With the timing, duration, and intensity of a person’s efforts to effect changes in their life self-determined, they access impaired areas and therapeutically resolve the sources of the damage; resulting in

-- A life that’s better fitted to “influence its own change” as the person’s ideas, biology, and behavior become less driven by undesirable accumulated conditions.
+- A life that’s better fitted to “influence its own change” as their ideas, biology, and behavior become less driven by accumulated conditions.

-Hypotheses of the PRice “equation” for individually evolving, with evidence linked from curated studies and their references:
+Hypotheses of the PRice “equation” for individually evolving, with evidence for these hypotheses linked from studies I’ve curated and their references:

 - The periods of our most profound changes – in utero, infancy, and early childhood – were also when many of our undesirable changes occurred.